 Between finishing the NaNoWriMo book, podcasting, blogging for two podcasts, the wedding blog, the nursing blog, and my own health management, there was simply no time for fan fiction!
 Oh, and I also looked for work.
 In addition, I was saddened to learn my one-time collaborator, Justin Miller, passed on.

-A year after Bron and Sophra start going out, he meets her parents and blurts out the truth.
+So a year after Bron and Sophra start going out, he meets her parents.
+As they fret a bit about the relationship and he gets even more nervous, he suddenly blurts out the truth.
+And he absolutely did not plan to do that.

 Initially appalled, Sophra’s parents come around when Bron tells them he will have a good engineering job and they will likely adopt children as the chance of having their own probably isn’t there.
-A little grudgingly, perhaps, he is accepted.
+A little grudgingly, perhaps, they accept him.
+I like to think they can look beyond his clearly rather alien appearance.

 Lili needed a way and a reason to stay in the Lafa System at the end of Reversal.